BlenderCN/BlenderPython/Curves.md

 Blender has two main type of Curve types.
-2D and 3D - and both have a variety of spline types.
+2D and 3D - and both have a variety of Spline types.
 Maybe this doesn't mean much to you if you haven't used Blender's Curves much, but it will be apparent after a bit of experimentation.

 ### 2D